-Be Mindful with Your Landscaping
+Be Mindful With Your Landscaping

-Grass is the ideal coverage for your drain field as it will help reduce erosion.
+The grass is the ideal coverage for your drain field as it will help reduce erosion.
 Plants with a shallow root system can also be used near the drain field, but anything with a longer root system, especially trees, can cause root intrusion and structural damage to your septic tank.

 Too much water in the drain field is a problem.
 Make sure that any extra water from sprinklers or irrigation systems runs away from the drain field.